DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP.md

 DHCP RELAY

-- Some NETWORK engineers might choose to configure each ROUTER to act as the DHCP SERVER for its connected LANS
+- Some network engineers might choose to configure each router to act as the DHCP SERVER for its connected LANS
 - However, large enterprises often choose to use a CENTRALIZED DHCP SERVER
 - If the server is centralized, it won’t receive the DHCP CLIENTS’ Broadcast DHCP messages
-- To fix this, you can configure a ROUTER to act as a DHCP RELAY AGENT
+- To fix this, you can configure a router to act as a DHCP RELAY AGENT
 - The router will forward the clients’ Broadcast DHCP messages to the remote DHCP SERVER as a Unicast messages

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3c0b188e-a120-499e-b089-18740d0d4559)